 Funding Rundown brings you the lowdown of all the best deals in the startup space

-Here’s the lowdown of the top deals from the startup space.
+Here’s a lowdown of the top deals from the startup space this week.

 Pocket FM bags $65M in Series C funding round

 Audio OTT platform Pocket FM has raised $65 million in a Series C funding round led by Goodwater Capital, Naver, and an existing investor - Tanglin Venture Partners.

 The freshly raised capital will be invested in strengthening its leadership position, expanding into new languages, investing in AI capabilities, and building the largest audio creator community, the startup said.

 The platform offers 100,000+ hours of enriching long-format content, audio series, stories, novels, podcasts, and knowledge shows in 8 languages.
 It currently has over 50 million users and 3 billion+ monthly listening minutes.